cloudmesh/classes/docs/source/i524/technologies-hw.rst

 1. Watch the video at https://www.youtube.com/watch?v=roi7vezNmfo

 2. Create a fork into your local repo

+    Go to https://cloudmesh.github.io/classes/ and click on “Fork me on GitHub” to create a fork into your local repo

 3. Make sure you start your commit summary with your "new:usr: ...." only this way you get credit for he assignment.
-Make sure your refernces have an owner filed. make sure you do not put urls in howpublished for a MISC
+Make sure your references have an owner filed. make sure you do not put urls in howpublished for a MISC

    ... is a meaningful summary of what you did